sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

   - *Hidden convexity* says that the original nonconvex optimization problem might admit a convex reformulation via a variable change.
 It appears in operations research <d-cite key="chen2024efficient"></d-cite><d-cite key="chen2023network"></d-cite>, reinforcement learning <d-cite key="zhang2020variational"></d-cite>, control <d-cite key="anderson2019system"></d-cite>.
 Despite that the concrete transformation function is unknown, one could still solve the problem to global optimality efficiently <d-cite key="fatkhullin2023stochastic"></d-cite> with $\mathcal{O}(\epsilon^{-3})$ complexity for hidden convex case and $\mathcal{O}(\epsilon^{-1})$ complexity for hidden strongly convex case.
 In the hidden convex case, one could further achieve $\mathcal{O}(\epsilon^{-2})$ complexity in the hidden convex case via mirror stochastic gradient <d-cite key="chen2024efficient"></d-cite> or variance reduction <d-cite key="zhang2021convergence"></d-cite>.

   - Another stream considers *Polyak-Łojasiewicz* (PL) or *Kurdyka-Łojasiewicz* (KL) type of conditions, or other gradient dominance conditions <d-cite key="karimi2016linear"></d-cite>.
-Such conditions imply that the (generalized) gradient norm could upper bound the optimality gap, implying that any (generalized) stationary point are also global optimal.
+Such conditions imply that the (generalized) gradient norm dominates the optimality gap, implying that any (generalized) stationary point are also global optimal.
 However, establishing hidden convexity, PL, or KL condition is usually done in a case-by-case manner and could be challenging.
 See <d-cite key="chen2024landscape"></d-cite> for some examples about KL conditions in finite horizon MDP with general state and action and its applications in operations and control.
 See <d-cite key="fatkhullin2022sharp"></d-cite> and reference therein for convergence rate analysis under KL conditions.

   - With numerical experiments disclosing structures in objective functions, some works proposed new assumptions which drive the algorithm design and corresponding theoretical analysis, which in turn reveals acceleration in empirical findings.
 For example, <d-cite key="zhang2019gradient"></d-cite> introduced the *relaxed smoothness assumption* (or $(L_0, L_1)$-smoothness) inspired by empirical observations on deep neural networks, and proposed a clipping-based first-order algorithm which enjoys both theoretical and practical outperformance.